spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

 Spacewalk needs various inbound ports to be accessible.
 Use `system-config-firewall` or edit `/etc/sysconfig/iptables`, adding the ports needed -- 80 and 443.

-On a system with `firewalld` use `firewall-cmd --add-service=http ; firewall-cmd --add-service=https ; firewall-cmd --runtime-to-perm`.
+On a system with `firewalld` use

+    firewall-cmd --add-service=http
+    firewall-cmd --add-service=https
+    firewall-cmd --runtime-to-perm

 Add port 5222 if you want to push actions to client machines and 5269 for push actions to a Spacewalk Proxy, 69 udp if you want to use tftp.